inside sources print logo

 On Tuesday, he became the first Stratford County sheriff to get placed on the state’s Exculpatory Evidence Schedule, but not for any of the alleged crimes.

 The EES, sometimes called the Laurie List, is a list of police officers with serious credibility problems kept by the New Hampshire Attorney General’s Office.
-The list was secret for years, and the identities of the officers is only disclosed to defense attorneys as needed at trial.
+The list was secret for years, and the identity of the officers was only disclosed to defense attorneys as needed at trial.
 A law change in 2021 requires the attorney general to publish a public list which is updated quarterly.

 The list does not give detailed reasons for the inclusion of any of the officers, and Brave was added for an “untruthfulness” incident that took place on Dec.
 9, 2022.
 That’s the day Brave’s ex-wife, Jaimie Brave, was arrested for drunk driving in Portsmouth.